-- a Masonry to 1.2m high with open form type lattice or slats above with masonry support elements no wider than 150mm. - b Timber Lap and Cap. - c Colourbond solid to 1.2m with Colourbond lattice style top sections.
+- i) Masonry to 1.2m high with open form type lattice or slats above with masonry support elements no wider than 150mm. - ii) Timber Lap and Cap. - iii) Colourbond solid to 1.2m with Colourbond lattice style top sections.
 NB.
-Fences in bush fire prone areas shall be of a metal or masonry construction only. - d Any gates associated with the secondary street fence should open inwards so as to not obstruct the road reserve.
+Fences in bush fire prone areas shall be of a metal or masonry construction only. - iv) Any gates associated with the secondary street fence should open inwards so as to not obstruct the road reserve.